Scum (film): Critical reception

 In a High Court case against Channel 4 for showing the film, British morality campaigner Mary Whitehouse initially won her private prosecution, but the decision was later reversed on appeal.
-The Independent Broadcasting Authority had approved on its transmission.
-However, the film was well received by critics, and today enjoys a reputation of a classic cult movie.
+The Independent Broadcasting Authority had approved its transmission.
+However, the film was well received by critics, and today has a reputation as a cult classic.

 Philip Thomas of Empire said of the film, "Scums brutality makes it a genuinely harrowing film.
 The bleak, snow-dusted locations, the featureless interiors of the institution, the perfect casting and magnificent acting of the indifferent and brutal staff make borstal appear to be what can only be described as a living hell."

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on reviews from 9 critics.
 Metacritic gives the film a score of 78 out of 100, based on reviews by 11 critics, indicating "generally favorable reviews".